Performance Optimization Scenarios using GPU Roofline

 reason is not clear from the result, but it is a known effect that

-happens due to EU data port buffering data brought from SLM and
+happens due to VE data port buffering data brought from SLM and

 accessed sequentially.
 This effect is positive and implies data reuse